MachineLemonade/docs/v0.10/ee-installation-aks.md

 *NOTE - For a list of available locations, run `az account list-locations`.*

 ### Create an AKS Cluster
 Astronomer will deploy to Azure's managed Kubernetes service (Azure Kubernetes Service).
-Learn more about AKS [here](https://docs.microsoft.com/en-us/azure/aks/)
+Learn more about AKS [here.](https://docs.microsoft.com/en-us/azure/aks/)

-*NOTE - You can choose the machine type to use, but we recommend using larger nodes vs smaller nodes.*
+You can choose the machine type to use, but we recommend using larger nodes vs smaller nodes.*

 Create your Kubernetes cluster:
 ```
 $ az aks create --name <my_cluster_name> --resource-group <my_resource_group> --node-vm-size Standard_D8s_v3 --node-count 3
 ```

-*NOTE - You may need to increase your resource quota in order to provision these nodes.*
+You may need to increase your resource quota in order to provision these nodes.

+*NOTE - If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
+Learn more [here](https://github.com/ahmetb/kubectx).*

 ### Create a Static IP Address
 You'll need to create a static IP address within your cluster's infrastructure resource group.
 This resource group is different from the one previously created.